 This might make you think that tomatoes aren't going to work in your keto diet, but there is more to tomatoes than meets the eye!

 What Makes Tomatoes Keto-Friendly?

 Although they are fruits that are generally high in sugar, tomatoes are keto-friendly.
 Unlike regular fruits, tomatoes are quite low in carbohydrates.

-Each medium tomato contains 4.8 grams of total carbs with 1.5 grams of dietary fiber.
-So, a medium tomato will only have around 3.3 grams of net carbs which is very keto-friendly!
+Each medium tomato contains 4.8 grams of carbs and 1.5 grams of dietary fiber.
+So, a medium tomato will only have around 3.3 grams of net carbs, which is very keto-friendly!
 If you do the math, you will discover that this is up to 10 times fewer carbs than regular fruits.

-Now you know that tomatoes will fit in your keto diet because they have a much lower carb content than regular fruits.
-There are other fruits, which most people will classify as vegetables with similar characteristics to tomatoes, that will also comfortably fit in your keto diet.
+Now you know tomatoes will fit your keto diet because they have a much lower carb content than regular fruits.
+There are other fruits, which most people will classify as vegetables similar to tomatoes, that will also comfortably fit your keto diet.